simonsobs/mapsims_tutorials/README.md

 Notebooks on how to use [`mapsims`](https://github.com/simonsobs/mapsims) and [Simons Observatory's map based simulations](https://github.com/simonsobs/map_based_simulations).

+For any errors or feedback, open an issue on this repository.

 ## Review notebooks without executing them

 See the [already executed notebooks](https://nbviewer.jupyter.org/github/zonca/mapsims_tutorials/tree/master/)